Graduate Employees Together – University of Pennsylvania: NLRB Columbia Decision

 On August 23, 2016, the NLRB ruled that graduate student assistants in private universities are statutory employees covered by National Labor Relations Act; this decision is also known as Columbia decision.
 The 3-1 decision reversed the 2004 Brown University ruling.
 The majority justified the new ruling by stating that the Brown University decision “deprived an entire category of workers of the protections of the Act without a convincing justification.”

 Certification Campaign

 Following NLRB Columbia Decision, GET-UP began to organize graduate students.
 On March 2, 2017, according to The Daily Pennsylvanian, GET-UP went public with their campaign in a meeting of more than 200 GET-UP members, who voted unanimously to begin public unionization efforts at the University.
 The campaign is still ongoing as of December 2017.

 Petition for Recognition Election

 On May 30, 2017, GET-UP/AFT announced that they had filed a petition to the NLRB to hold a recognition election.

+Withdrawal of Petition

+In February 2018, GET-UP withdrew their petition to the NLRB.